MAPLE LEAGUE OF UNIVERSITIES

 FULL-TIME POST GRADUATE FELLOWS

-As the Maple League Post-Graduate Fellow, Lauren works closely with the Executive Director and is called upon to support the running of the consortium, assist in advancing Maple League academic activities, promote and maintain member-institution cooperation, and monitor the Maple League 5-year strategic plan.
+As the Maple League Post-Graduate Fellow, Lauren worked closely with the Executive Director to support the running of the consortium, assist in advancing Maple League academic activities, promote and maintain member-institution cooperation, and monitor the Maple League 5-year strategic plan.

-Lauren continues to support all Maple League communications by ensuring that all communications plans are aligned with the Maple League focus statement and key messaging in order to scaffold communications and monitor strategy.
-Lauren also played a large role in coordinating Maple League educational activities for the Winter 2021 Maple League Shared Courses.
-Lauren also consulted with Mark Cuduc, Director of Information Technology Services at Bishop’s University to discuss a redesign of the current Maple League website.
+Lauren leads the Maple League communications by ensuring that all communications plans are aligned with the Maple League focus statement and key messaging in order to scaffold communications and monitor strategy.
+Lauren also played a large role in coordinating Maple League educational activities for Maple League Shared Courses.

 PART-TIME POST GRADUATE FELLOWS

-Since starting as the Post-Graduate Fellow in Retention, Summer’s work has consisted of catching up on relevant literature in efforts to better understand the overall initiative behind the research being conducted around retention within our institutions.
+As Post-Graduate Fellow in Retention, Summer reviewed relevant literature in efforts to better understand the overall initiative behind the research being conducted around retention within our institutions.

 MAPLE LEAGUE STUDENT FELLOWS

 As the Stephen A. Jarislowsky Research Fellow and a Maple League student fellow, Georges collaborated with the Athletic Directors of the Maple League institutions, and their communications teams, following his report on Maple League Student-Athletes Support Structures and Success (2020).
-Georges continued his work as part of the leading triumvirate for Bishop’s Online Learning and Technology Consultants program.
-His involvement as a Maple League fellow allows him to ongoingly apply his skills to foster change within and beyond his university, and after more than a year still growing his approach to learning and leadership.
+Georges co-created the Bishop’s Online Learning and Technology Consultants program with Dr. Riddell and Scott Stoddard.
+His involvement as a Maple League fellow allowed him to ongoingly apply his skills to foster change within and beyond his university.
+He was awarded the 3M National Student Fellowship in 2021 in recondition of his student advocacy and leadership

 As the Tomlinson Intern – Maple League Student Fellow of Community Networks, Sally worked on several projects with the goal of increasing community across our four institutions.
-Following up with her work connecting researchers across the Maple League, this quarter Sally collected mid-term progress reports from funded projects and shared them as interview blog posts to the Maple League website.
+Following up with her work connecting researchers across the Maple League, Sally collected mid-term progress reports from funded projects and shared them as interview blog posts to the Maple League website.
 Sharing these nine projects across the Maple League channels helped to demonstrate the progress we are capable of as we work together, and our capacity for resilience through changing times.
-Sally is also publishing testimonies and blog posts highlighting the Communities of Practice across the four schools and will continue to roll these spotlights out in the New Year.
-Finally, Sally is part of the team participating in the Business and Higher Education Roundtable’s Canada Comeback Challenge, proposing ways to amplify equity, diversion, and inclusion in online learning as well as solutions for fears of cybersecurity in a digital learning environment.
+Sally also published testimonies and blog posts highlighting the Communities of Practice across the four schools.
+Finally, Sally is part of the team that participated in the Business and Higher Education Roundtable’s Canada Comeback Challenge, proposing ways to amplify equity, diversion, and inclusion in online learning as well as solutions for fears of cybersecurity in a digital learning environment.

 As the Maple League Fellow for Digital Communications and Design, Frédérique collaborated with members of the team on various projects.
-Frédérique collaborated on the Student-Athlete project for which she created promotional flyers and videos.
-Moreover, she continued to collaborate with Dr. Riddell on various academic and leadership initiatives.
-Finally, Frédérique edited and posted the videos from the Better Together series, held by the Maple League Teaching and Learning Centre.
-She is continuously in discussions with the other fellows to assist in all of their graphic design needs.
+Frédérique supported the Student-Athlete project for which she created promotional flyers and videos.
+Moreover, she worked closely with Dr. Riddell on various academic and leadership initiatives.
+Finally, Frédérique edited and posted the videos from the Better Together series, held by the Maple League Teaching and Learning Centre in 2020.

-Nathaniel is a 5th year student at Mount Allison University, studying Sociology.
-Nathaniel joined the team this quarter as a Maple League Student Fellow in Teaching, Learning & Athletics.
-He is working to amplify our work on teaching and learning for faculty, and on student success for student affairs teams.
+Nathaniel was a Maple League Student Fellow in Teaching, Learning & Athletics.
+He worked to amplify our work on teaching and learning for faculty, and on student success for student affairs teams.

-Tanisha Campbell is working alongside Tiffany MacLennan on a High Impact Practice Spotlight Series.
-Through this series, Tanisha will be mobilizing knowledge around exceptional teaching practices happening by professors of the Maple League.
-Tanisha is working closely with Lara Hartman to mobilize Lara’s calls to action to decolonize higher education.
+Tanisha Campbell worked alongside Tiffany MacLennan on a High Impact Practice Spotlight Series.
+Through this series, Tanisha used her certificate in Knowledge Mobilization to mobilize knowledge around exceptional teaching practices by professors of the Maple League.

-As the Indigenous Student Fellow focussed on reconciliation and decolonization, Lara Hartman was busy this past quarter planning for the next and hosting events.
-Lara hosted two major events for the Maple League this quarter: the Sisters in Spirit Vigil and Maple League Hosts: Truth, Reconciliation and Decolonizing Higher Education with Dr. Pamela Toulouse from Laurentian University.
-She has been working closely with Tanisha Campbell on communicating her Calls to Action to decolonize our four institutions.
-In the quarter ahead she is working on a few events that she is sorting out the logistics of now and looks forward to the possibilities of the time ahead.
-She is focussed on decolonizing the institutions and is dedicated to making the Maple League a safe and inviting place for all Indigenous Peoples who come to our campuses.
+As the Indigenous Student Fellow focussed on reconciliation and decolonization, Lara Hartman hosted two major events for the Maple League: the Sisters in Spirit Vigil and Maple League Hosts: Truth, Reconciliation and Decolonizing Higher Education with Dr. Pamela Toulouse from Laurentian University.
+She worked closely with Tanisha Campbell on communicating Calls to Action to decolonize our four institutions.
+She focussed on decolonizing the institutions and is dedicated to making the Maple League a safe and inviting place for all Indigenous Peoples who come to our campuses.